vikashiscool/FEWD-UXDI-2day/day1/README.md

 ## What is the benefit of UX Designers understanding FEWD?

+- Marketability ($$$)
-- Communicate with your development partner
+- Better communication with your development team
-- Add to existing website
+- Better understanding of existing web applications and code stacks
 - Work with Axure-generated HTML, CSS, and JS

 <br>